ITAINNOVA/SAME/README.md

 - An alternative of the deep content-based recommendation model proposed by Musto, called [deepCBRS](https://github.com/nlp-deepcbrs/amar), that uses a binary classifier based on Bidirectional Recurrent Neuronal Networks (BRNNs).
 Ir order to use 5 classes, we adapted the source code of the original model.
 In addition, we do not use embedding models to represent the textual information of the items.

-C. Musto, T. Franza, G. Semeraro, M. de Gemmis, and P. Lops, “Deepcontent-based  recommender  systems  exploiting  Recurrent  Neural  Net-works and Linked Open Data,” in26th Conference on User Modeling,Adaptation and Personalization (UMAP).ACM, July 2018, pp. 239–244.
+C. Musto, T. Franza, G. Semeraro, M. de Gemmis, and P. Lops, “Deep content-based recommender systems exploiting Recurrent Neural Networks and Linked Open Data,” in 26th Conference on User Modeling, Adaptation and Personalization (UMAP).
+ACM, July 2018, pp. 239–244.

 ## Requirements